ggreer/the_silver_searcher/README.md

     ag blahblahblah ~/code  1.39s user 1.81s system 229% cpu 1.396 total

+## Editor Integration ##

-You can use Ag with [my fork](https://github.com/ggreer/AckMate) of the popular ackmate plugin, which lets you use both Ack and Ag for searching in Textmate.
-You can also move or delete `"~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"` and run `ln -s /usr/local/bin/ag "~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"`
+TextMate users can use Ag with [my fork](https://github.com/ggreer/AckMate) of the popular AckMate plugin, which lets you use both Ack and Ag for searching.
+If you already have AckMate you just want to replace Ack with Ag, move or delete `"~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"` and run `ln -s /usr/local/bin/ag "~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"`

 You can use Ag with [ack.vim][] by adding the following line to your `.vimrc`: